Muslim Association of Canada

 About Muslim Association of Canada:

 Founded in 1997, Muslim Association of Canada (MAC) is a faith-based charity that runs education and social programs for Canadian Muslims.
 Its mission is to establish an Islamic presence in Canada that is balanced, constructive, and integrated into the social fabric and culture of Canada.
-MAC is a national charity with 13 local chapters in Ontario, Quebec, Alberta and British Columbia.
+MAC is a national charity with local chapters in 13 cities in Ontario, Quebec, Alberta and British Columbia.

-Muslim Association of Canada operates community centers that offer recreational, spiritual and leisure activities for the surrounding communities.
+Muslim Association of Canada operates community centres that offer recreational, spiritual and leisure activities for the surrounding communities.
 These programs are available to all Canadians and aim to decrease stress as well as improve family and community bonds among Muslim Canadians.
-MAC acquired its first community center in Toronto in 1997 and it currently runs 16 centers across Canada.
+MAC acquired its first community centre in Toronto in 1997 and it currently runs 20 mosques and centres as well as 30 schools and daycares across Canada.

 My anchor